oxinabox/DataDepsGenerators.jl/README.md

      - if you skip it, DataDepsGenerators will generate a name from the page
      - you can always edit the resulting code anyway

-The is the default usage as we provide a hassle-free experience in downloading the data without knowing the specifics of Data Repos we support.
-This scrounges for data in all the supported repositories and reaps the best result combining all the information it acquired from these sources.
-However the user might want to make use of a specific repository, for that:
+This the default usage as we provide a hassle-free experience in downloading data without knowing the specifics of data repositories we support.
+It scrounges for data in all the supported repositories and reaps the best result combining all the information it acquires from these sources.
+However the user might want to make use of a specific repository and for that:

 ### Specific Repo Usage